Physics-111/Physics-111.github.io/docs/tests.md

 There are two midterm exams and one final exam in this course.

 All tests are 3 hours long.
-They are open textbook (Helliwell & Sahakian) and open notes; but you may **not** use either of the two midterms or their solutions.
+The midterms are open textbook (Helliwell & Sahakian) and open notes; but you may **not** use either of the two midterms or their solutions.
 Any notes you *personally* have made, as well as anything else I have posted on Sakai, are okay to use.
 You may not use any other resource (including material from past versions of the course), collaborate with, or seek help from anyone.
+The final exam is closed book except for [this provided formula sheet](https://drive.google.com/file/d/186tC5NJHW3tp4t793oE1KHtphjsszuuW/view?usp=sharing){:target="_blank"}

 ## Midterm 1